ruilisi/rails-pangu/README.md

-# rails-pangu
+# Rails-pangu
 [中文文档 Chinese document](/README.CN.md)

-Rails-pangu is a simple boilerplate built on top of Devise, JWT, Postgres, Redis, Docker and Rails 6, which is a solid starting point for Rails API only projects.
+`Rails-pangu` is a **Rails 6(API Only)** boilerplate which follows cutting-edge solutions already adopted by the industry, notablly, [Devise](https://github.com/plataformatec/devise), [JWT(JSON Web Tokens)](https://jwt.io/), Postgres, Redis, Docker, Rspec, RuboCop, [CircleCI](https://circleci.com/).
+It is a solid production-ready starting point for your new backend projects.

+**Mixing all these solutions and letting them work perfectly is not easy.
+Here is an example**:

 [Devise](https://github.com/plataformatec/devise) is a flexible and almost a standard authentication solution for Rails, while [JWT](https://jwt.io/)(JSON Web Tokens) is a JSON-based open standard (RFC 7519) for creating access tokens, which is a distributed and faster solution than authentication through databases.

-There is always a need to bring these two beautiful solutions together into rails for better user authentication, which becomes the main reason I created this repo.
-Thanks to a lot of the close solutions that gave lots of hints to this repo, for example, this article: [Rails 5 API + JWT setup in minutes (using Devise)](https://medium.com/@mazik.wyry/rails-5-api-jwt-setup-in-minutes-using-devise-71670fd4ed03).
+There is always a strong need to bring these two beautiful solutions together into rails for better user authentication, however, there's no single satisfying article or project which demonstrates how to incorporate both with Rails 6(API Only), which becomes the main reason for the birth of `Rails-pangu`.

+Thanks to lots of the close solutions that gave hints to this `Rails-pangu`, for example, this article: [Rails 5 API + JWT setup in minutes (using Devise)](https://medium.com/@mazik.wyry/rails-5-api-jwt-setup-in-minutes-using-devise-71670fd4ed03).
 However, these solutions have common problems:

 - Blurry explanation